Comic book convention: Thematic Areas

 Thematic areas are set up in the comics fairs where cosplayers and visitors can take photographs in an environment that imitates that of a specific comic, anime or video game or participate in various themed activities.
-These areas are set up by not for profit associations or sometimes by video game developers or Anime producers.
+The areas are set up by not for profit associations or sometimes by video game developers or Anime producers.
 Some examples of these areas are those dedicated to Star Wars, Fallout or to the Marvel Cinematic Universe.

 Idiosyncrasy

 Many con-goers take pride in being interesting and unusual, and many conventions are idiosyncratic.
 Cons often have activities, running jokes, organizational methods, and other features that not only differentiate them from other cons but are often a point of pride.
 Most cons vary from the above outline in one or more important ways, and many have their own unique characteristics.
 Most cons will tend to evolve many of their own idiosyncrasies in this manner.
 To fans, these are often part of the charm each convention offers.